100DaysOfCloud/100DaysOfCloud/Templates/002-DAY-ARTICLE-LONG-TEMPLATE.md

 ## Prerequisite

-✍️ (What) Explain in one or two sentences base knowledge information before describing the the details of the cloud service or topic
+✍️ (What) Explain in one or two sentences the base knowledge a reader would need before describing the the details of the cloud service or topic.

 ## Use Case